Creamy Chocolate Chip Cookies are an icon of the snack world in America’s kitchens. Here’s a twist on our old favorite recipe.

 These soft, moist, rich cookies full of chocolate chips, cream cheese and nuts are perfect for a special treat and family snack.

 Put these scrumptious Cookies out at your next party table for delicious finger food.
 After All Chocolate chip cookies are America’s favorite cookie.

 I began making this recipe several years ago.

 I was inspired by a chunk of cream cheese in my fridge.
 Partial packages of things in my fridge bug me. 🙂

 So I added the 4 oz. package cream into my favorite cookie recipe with a few adjustments.
 WIN!!

-This is a fun updated remake of our creamy chocolate chip cookie recipe with a video.
+This is a fun update and remake of our creamy chocolate chip cookie recipe with a recipe demonstration video.
 Enjoy!

 Creamy Chocolate Chip Cookies Recipe:

 This time, Kayti and Ellie teamed up in her new Blog kitchen to make this recipe.

 We had fun making these with Ellie.
 We all agree The cream cheese is a very good idea for these cookies.